Bingley Celebration of Walking 2026

 A new format for our walking festival

-For the past 7 years we've been organising a Walking Festival in Bingley.
-This year, we are doing things a little bit differently.
-We are very pleased to bring you our first Celebration of Walking!
+During the first 8 years of our existence, we’ve organised an annual Walking Festival in Bingley.
+Then last year, we did things a little bit differently..
+And this year we are very pleased to bring you our second Celebration of Walking!

-Monday 5th May 2025 will see the first Bingley Celebration of Walking, proudly hosted by Bingley Walkers are Welcome.
+Monday 4th May 2026 will see the second Bingley Celebration of Walking, proudly hosted by Bingley Walkers are Welcome.

 We offer a choice of 5 walks all designed and led by our experienced walk leaders.
 Each walk has something different to offer to walkers of all abilities, ages and experience.
 It is a real chance to see some of Bingley and the surrounding district’s most stunning sights and landmarks.